Considerations for Long Running Jobs in Ephemeral Environments

 time.sleep(wait)

-Make your operations idempotent too.
-If a batch gets partially processed and then re-run, the output should replace the old one completely — not append to it.
-The S3 upload handles this naturally since put_object overwrites whatever was there before.
+It also helps to make things idempotent.
+If a batch gets partially processed and then re-run, you want the output to replace the old one completely — not append to it.
+The S3 upload already does this since put_object just overwrites whatever was there before.

 Where I ended up